 Both of my children appeared to spend the first 6 weeks or two in a constant development spurt.
 If your child is doing the same, then hang in there … things generally start to relax someplace in between 6 and 8 weeks.

-With my second I figured that the early weeks would be simpler since we already had one child, however I quickly learnt that this just isn’t really the case.
+With my second I figured that the early weeks would be simpler since we already had one child, however, I quickly learned that this just isn’t really the case.
 We were still getting used to a change in household size (and the older child is needing to adjust too– not just two adults), and our new baby was needing to adjust to life outside of mama.
 After years of speaking with mothers with brand-new babies, I’ve discovered that the first 6-8 weeks with a brand-new baby has the tendency to be a mix of magic, exhaustion, and stress for any family– no matter the number of children you have.

 If it seems as though your baby is always hungry, there’s a reason.
 According to the Clemson University Cooperative Extension, during the first year of your baby’s life, her birth weight triples as she goes through a stage of rapid growth.
 Making sure your baby gets adequate nutrition on an as-needed basis allows her to reach her full developmental potential.